DennisMuasyaWambua/BlockFish/README.md

 ## Acknowledgements
--This project was inspired by the current economic state of the fish farmers -Many thanks to Evans Bet, Boaz Leleina, Jayson Waigwa, Esther Mbugua, Dennis Mbiraru
+-This project was inspired by the current economic state of the fish farmers -Many thanks to Evans Bet, Boaz Leleina, Dennis Wambua, Esther Mbugua, Brenda Maina